Holic75/KingmakerRebalance/README.md

 - Animal companions can now equip headgear, belts, bracers, capes and amulets,
 - Rerolls (due to Bit of Luck and similar abilities) are now shown in the battle log,
 - Animal companions now level up manually,
-- Dismissable area effect spells.
+- Dismissable area effect spells,
+- When using wall area effect spells you should now see which enemies will be affected.

 The mod also adds following inquisitions that can be selected instead of domains:
 - Anger,